 Financial Condition.
-For the three months ended March 31, 2015, the Company incurred a consolidated net loss of \$7.3 million and had an accumulated deficit of \$310.6 million.
-The Company's cash and cash equivalents at March 31, 2015 totaled \$4.4 million which is primarily being used for the following: (i) operating activities of the Agri-Energy Facility; (ii) operating activities at its corporate headquarters in Colorado, including research and development work; (iii) capital improvements primarily associated with its Agri-Energy Facility; (iv) costs associated with optimizing isobutanol production technology; (v) costs associated with the ongoing litigation with Butamax Advanced Biofuels LLC ("Butamax"), a joint venture between British Petroleum ("BP"), E.I. du Pont de Nemours and Company ("DuPont"), and DuPont and BP Biofuels North America LLC; and (vi) debt service obligations.
+For the six months ended June 30, 2015, the Company incurred a consolidated net loss of \$21.7 million and had an accumulated deficit of \$325.0 million.
+The Company's cash and cash equivalents at June 30, 2015 totaled \$22.5 million which is primarily being used for the following: (i) operating activities of the Agri-Energy Facility; (ii) operating activities at its corporate headquarters in Colorado, including research and development work; (iii) capital improvements primarily associated with its Agri-Energy Facility; (iv) costs associated with optimizing isobutanol production technology; (v) costs associated with the ongoing litigation with Butamax Advanced Biofuels LLC ("Butamax"), a joint venture between British Petroleum ("BP"), E.I. du Pont de Nemours and Company ("DuPont"), and DuPont and BP Biofuels North America LLC; and (vi) debt service obligations.
 The Company expects to incur future net losses as it continues to fund the development and commercialization of its product candidates.
 The Company's transition to profitability is dependent upon, among other things, the successful development and commercialization of its product candidates and the achievement of a level of revenues adequate to support the Company's cost structure.
 The Company may never achieve profitability or positive cash flows, and unless and until it does, the Company will continue to need to raise additional cash.
 Management intends to fund future operations through additional private and/or public offerings of debt or equity securities.
 In addition, the Company may seek additional capital through arrangements with strategic partners or from other sources, it may seek to restructure its debt and it will continue to address its cost structure.
 Notwithstanding, there can be no assurance that the Company will be able to raise additional funds, or achieve or sustain profitability or positive cash flows from operations.
-Based on the Company's operating plan, existing working capital at March 31, 2015 was not sufficient to meet the cash requirements to fund planned operations through December 31, 2015 without additional sources of cash.
-These conditions raise substantial doubt about the Company's ability to continue as a going concern at March 31, 2015.
+These conditions raise substantial doubt about the Company's ability to continue as a going concern.
 The accompanying financial statements have been prepared assuming that the Company will continue as a going concern and do not include adjustments that might result from the outcome of this uncertainty.
 This basis of accounting contemplates the recovery of the Company's assets and the satisfaction of liabilities in the normal course of business.

-Despite the Company's continued success in meeting isobutanol fermentation targets, producing isobutanol and ethanol simultaneously, and its progress toward achieving breakeven earnings before interest, taxes, depreciation and amortization (EBITDA) at the Agri-Energy Facility, the Company continues to face significant expenses related to its ongoing litigation with Butamax.
-While the United States District Court for the District of Delaware ("Delaware District Court") has temporarily stayed the litigation with Butamax involving certain patents, trials related to other patents were recently scheduled for August 2015 and April 2016 and the Company expects to incur significant costs preparing for and participating in these upcoming trials.
+Despite the Company's continued success in meeting isobutanol fermentation targets, including producing isobutanol and ethanol simultaneously, the Company continues to face significant expenses related to its ongoing litigation with Butamax.
+While the United States District Court for the District of Delaware ("Delaware District Court") has temporarily stayed the litigation with Butamax involving certain patents, trials related to other patents are scheduled for August 2015 and April 2016 and the Company expects to incur significant costs preparing for and participating in these upcoming trials.
 The Company continues to believe that the Butamax complaints are without merit.
 However, if it is unable to raise the significant funds that will be required for it to continue to defend its freedom to operate, the Company could be forced to change its business strategy which may include one or more of the following: (i) terminating the research and development, manufacture, sale and use of products that include the subject intellectual property; (ii) conducting research and development and manufacturing any products that include the subject intellectual property outside of the United States; (iii) shifting its focus to the production of ethanol and/or the development of hydrocarbon products, including those that can be produced from ethanol; or (iv) pursuing strategic alternatives, including the monetization of some or all of the Company's assets, in order to maximize stockholder value.